 Workshop #2: John Tuzo Wilson, Continental Drift

 John Tuzo Wilson is a Canadian geophysicist and geologist.
 It is the first student in geophysics from Canada to Trinity College from the University of Toronto where he graduated in 1930.
-He became famous worldwide for his outstanding contribution to the theory of plate tectonics, which explains the drift of continents.
+He became world famous for his exceptional contribution to the theory of plate tectonics, which explains continental drift.

 Workshop #3: Elizabeth "Elsie" MacGill, a pioneer in aviation

-She was the first female aeronautical engineer in North America and the first woman in the world to design planes.
-Known as the Hurricane Queen, she worked as an aeronautical engineer during the Second World War and did much for Canada's importance in aircraft construction.
-She once said, "I have received many engineering awards but I hope that I will be remembered for having defended the rights of women and children"
+She was the first female aeronautical engineer in North America and the first woman in the world to design airplanes.
+Known as the “Queen of the Hurricanes”, she worked as an aeronautical engineer during World War II and did much for Canada's importance in aircraft construction.
+She once said: “I have received many engineering awards but I hope that I will also be remembered for having defended the rights of women and children".